Korg: 70,000 B.C.: Production

 The American Museum of Natural History and The Los Angeles County Museum of Natural History served as consultants to the series.

-The series was one of three "serious" programs ABC put on its Saturday morning slate in 1974, along with the animated family dramas Devlin and These Are The Days.
-All three shows were failures in the ratings, and all were cancelled by January 1975 (although Korg continued in re-runs through August).
+The series was one of three "serious" programs ABC aired on its Saturday morning slate in 1974, along with the animated family dramas Devlin and These Are The Days.
+All three shows were failures in the ratings and were cancelled by January 1975 (although Korg continued in re-runs through August).

 Episodes

 Home media

-The "complete series" (actually only 16 of the 19 episodes) was released by Warner Archive on December 11, 2012.
+The complete series was released by Warner Archive on December 11, 2012.

 Merchandise

 A board game of the same title was produced by the US toy company Milton Bradley as a direct tie-in.
 Charlton Comics published a Korg comic book from May 1975 to November 1976 (well after the show had left the air).
 The series was written and drawn by Pat Boyette, and lasted nine issues.